liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 - If there's a network issue, fix that.
 The agent should reconnect soon after.
 - If there are critical changes to the Tenant Admin account that require you to sign in again: Reinstall the agent on all the computers.
-- Otherwise, start by reinstalling the agent first.
+- If neither of these options applies, start by reinstalling the agent first.

 ## Task stuck in "Queued" status